EMI-Group/evox/benchmarks/etl_vs_torch/BENCHMARK_RESULTS.md

   were reproduced exactly with host staging on a healthy GPU, while the same code device-resident runs at ~0.9-1.0 ms/step, so they are obsolete as GPU-performance evidence.
-- The committed etl-iree-cuda SO numbers (35.70 / 3482 ms/step at 1000x50 /
+- The old committed etl-iree-cuda SO numbers (35.70 / 3482 ms/step at
-  10000x100) are stale-environment artifacts recorded during a broken-GPU era; healthy re-measurements of the same code are 0.6-3.1 ms/step.
+  1000x50 / 10000x100) were broken-GPU-era artifacts; both iree SO files (`so_etl-iree-cuda.json`, `so_etl-iree-llvm-cpu.json`) have since been
+  fully refreshed (36/36 records each) under iree 3.11.0 on healthy hardware, and git history preserves the old artifacts.
+The refreshed CMAES cells are slow for the known lowering reason in *CMAES slow path* below — not an environment artifact.
 - The harness mapping is fixed in `bench_common.py` (`etl_backend_spec("etl-xla-cuda")` now returns `("xla", "cuda:0")`), and `StdWorkflow._finish_init` now activates the workflow's backend adapter